Sitecore/Sitecore.Demo.Platform/README.md

 ### Support

 The code, samples and/or solutions provided in this repository are ***unsupported by Sitecore PSS***.
-Support is provided on a best-effort basis via GitHub issues or Slack #demo-sites (see end of README for additional information).
+Support is provided on a best-effort basis via GitHub issues or Slack #habitathome (see end of README for additional information).

 It is assumed that you already have a working instance of Sitecore XP and all prerequisites prior to installing the demo.
 Support for **product installation** issues should be directed to relevant Community channels or through regular Sitecore support channels.